The Todo Noise Application

 Creating the synthesizers

-Eveything is ready to react to our states (both player
+Everything is now ready to react to both the player

 :